Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 2. Proposed Structure and Methodology

 The electromagnetic solver incorporates a multi-coefficient dispersion model to represent the optical response of silver in the near-infrared range.
-The material parameters for silver are adopted from Johnson and Christy~\cite{johnson1972optical}.
-The dielectric materials used in the proposed design are considered non-dispersive within the near-infrared wavelength range, with refractive indices listed in Table~\ref{refractive_indices}~\cite{melentiev_single_2011}.
-The base refractive index for the gain medium was 1.51 (of PU), since IR-140 dyes are embedded in PU.
-In dye molecules, absorption and fluorescence take place across four singlet energy levels, which allows dye lasers to be described using a four-level model~\cite{nair_dye_1982}.
-In this work, we represent IR-140 with a semi-quantum mechanical framework that treats it as a four-level two-electron system~\cite{chang_fdtd_2004}.
-Here, the dye is modeled quantum mechanically, while the electromagnetic field is described in classical terms.
+The material parameters for silver are adopted from Johnson and Christy.\cite{johnson1972optical} The dielectric materials used in the proposed design are considered non-dispersive within the NIR range, with refractive indices taken from~\cite{melentiev_single_2011},\cite{ahmed_efficient_2018}.The base material for the gain medium is PU, since IR-140 dyes are embedded in PU.
+In dye molecules, absorption and fluorescence take place across four singlet energy levels, which allows dye lasers to be described using a four-level model.\cite{nair_dye_1982} In this work, we represent IR-140 with a semi-quantum mechanical framework that treats it as a four-level two-electron system.\cite{chang_fdtd_2004} Here, the dye is modeled quantum mechanically, while the electromagnetic field is described in classical terms.
 The temperature was kept at standard room temperature, 300~K.